SpEL

 SHINYPROXY_PUBLIC_PATH

-such that it is compatible with your application.
+such that it’s compatible with your app.
 For example, to strip the last slash:SCRIPT_NAME: "#{proxy.getRuntimeValue('SHINYPROXY_PUBLIC_PATH').replaceFirst('/$','')}"